mkidson/mkidson_obsidian_vault/MSc/MSc Kanban.md

 - [ ] [[Quick investigation into SiPM temperature dependence]]
 - [ ] Check the fraction of escaping recoils in cylinder compared to sphere
 - [ ] SAIP Proceedings
+- [ ] Histograms should go to zero at the start

 ## In Progress